ydd0729/rogue-synth-doc/README.md

 ## Dong Yang

-In my view, Codex is one of the most powerful AI coding tool available today.
+In my view, Codex is one of the most powerful AI coding tools available today.
 Unity MCP, on the other hand, provides more functionality such as code validation and resource management.
 Together they can generate highly usable gameplay code.

 One important distinction is that Codex does not rely on codebase indexing, unlike other AI coding tools such as Cursor.
 Instead, it decides which files are relevant and reads them based on the given prompts.
 This approach can be problematic if Codex overlooks certain files.
 This often happens when I try to use Codex to debug.
 So, I usually add a line to my prompt for complex tasks: "You should read all the relevant files before implementation."

 That said, "vibe coding" is not feasible even if Codex is powerful, because the tool is not fully reliable.
 It once took me a week to fix a bug because I didn't familiar with the codebase Codex generated.
 The issue appeared in a file I hadn't anticipated.
 Then I began to read every line Codex generated.
 I call this "supervised vibe coding".

 Nowadays, AI workflows have matured significantly.
-It's now entirely possible for a single programmer to build a complete game using the available AI tools.
+It's now entirely possible for one or two programmers to build a complete game using the available AI tools in a fairly short time.
 The one major gap is in the particle systems, which still require human artists to produce, for now.

 ## Renkai